OVagamundo/Flashcard-Heroes/Code/AllProjectFiles.md

 enum Type {
-	LOG_MESSAGE,    # A message for the battle log DAMAGE,         # A unit takes damage (for UI stat updates) INVENTORY_SYNC  # A full UI refresh is needed for death removals }
+	LOG_MESSAGE,    # A message for the battle log DAMAGE,         # A unit takes damage (for UI stat updates) HEAL,           # A unit is healed (for UI stat updates) DEATH,          # A unit died; play death animation before removal INVENTORY_SYNC  # A full UI refresh is needed for death removals }